Eikinel/KanaQuizz/README.md

 # KanaQuizz
-Learn Japanese with a simple quizz game
+Learn Japanese kana with a simple quizz game